anglowave/pumpfun-monitor/README.md

 ### 3. Configure Keywords

 Edit `keywords.txt` and add keywords you want to monitor (one per line).
-The file comes pre-configured with Zcash and zero-knowledge proof related keywords.

 Example keywords:
 ```
-zkcash
-zk
-zero knowledge
-zec
-zcash
-shielded
-privacy
-zk-snark
-zk-stark
+example
+keyword
+test
 ```

 - Lines starting with `#` are treated as comments
 - Empty lines are ignored
 - Matching is case-insensitive
 - The bot checks if the token name OR ticker contains any keyword
-- Special case: Standalone "Z" or "z" as the entire name or ticker will match

 ### 4. Build and Run